Brendan Harris

-Brendan Michael Harris (born August 26, 1980) is an American retired professional baseball infielder.
-He played in Major League Baseball for the Chicago Cubs, Montreal Expos/Washington Nationals, Cincinnati Reds, Tampa Bay Devil Rays, Minnesota Twins and Los Angeles Angels of Anaheim.
+Brendan Michael Harris (born August 26, 1980) is an American former professional baseball infielder.
+He played in Major League Baseball for the Chicago Cubs, Montreal Expos/Washington Nationals, Cincinnati Reds, Tampa Bay Devil Rays, Minnesota Twins, and Los Angeles Angels of Anaheim.

 Early years

-Harris grew up in Queensbury, New York and led the Queensbury High School Spartans to the 1996 and 1998 State Baseball Tournament.
+Harris grew up in Queensbury, New York, and led the Queensbury High School Spartans to the 1996 and 1998 State Baseball Tournament.
 He subsequently attended the College of William and Mary, where he was a third-team College All-American and Colonial Athletic Association All-Star in 2001, when he hit .390 with 18 home runs and 69 RBI.
 In 2000 and 2001, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League and was named a league all-star in 2000.
-He was selected in 5th round of the 2001 Major League Baseball Draft by the Chicago Cubs and signed with the Cubs on July 21, 2001.
-He was inducted into the William and Mary Athletic Hall of Fame in 2012 along with fellow alum and current Pittsburgh Steelers Head Coach Mike Tomlin.
-He was active with the MLB Player's Association as a Player Representative with the Rays and the Twins.
+Harris was selected in the fifth round (138th overall) of the 2001 Major League Baseball Draft by the Chicago Cubs and signed with the Cubs on July 21, 2001.
+He was inducted into the William and Mary Athletic Hall of Fame in 2012 along with fellow alum and current Pittsburgh Steelers head coach Mike Tomlin.
+Harris was also active with the MLB Players Association as a player representative with the Rays and the Twins.

 Professional career

 Chicago Cubs

-Harris began his professional career in 2001 with the Lansing Lugnuts of the Midwest League and hit .274 in 32 games.
-In 2002, with the Daytona Cubs, he hit .329 in 110 games, including 13 homers and 54 RBI.
-He was selected as a Florida State League All-Star and also a High-A All-Star, leading to a promotion to the AA West Tenn Diamond Jaxx at the end of the season.
-In 2003, he played in 120 games with the Diamond Jaxx and hit .280.
+Harris began his professional career in 2001 with the Single-A Lansing Lugnuts of the Midwest League, batting .274 with four home runs and 22 RBI in 32 games.
+In 2002, with the Single-A Daytona Cubs, he hit .329 in with 13 homers and 54 RBI in 110 games.
+He was selected as a Florida State League All-Star and also a High-A All-Star, leading to a promotion to the Double-A West Tenn Diamond Jaxx at the end of the season.
+In 2003, he played in 120 games with the Diamond Jaxx and hit .281 with five home runs and 52 RBI.

-He began 2004 with the Iowa Cubs in the AAA Pacific Coast League and hit .311 in 69 games, leading to his first Major League call-up with the Cubs.
+Prior to the 2004 season, Harris was ranked as the Cubs' eighth-best prospect by Baseball America.
+He began the season with the Triple-A Iowa Cubs in the Pacific Coast League.
+He hit .311 with eight home runs and 26 RBI in 56 games, leading to his first Major League call-up with the Cubs on July 3.

 Harris made his major-league debut on July 6, 2004, as the starting third baseman against the Milwaukee Brewers.
-His first Major League hit was an RBI double off Víctor Santos in the third inning.
-In three games with the Cubs, he had two hits in nine at-bats.
+In the first inning, he committed an error that led to four unearned runs, but recovered by posting his first Major League hit with an RBI double off Víctor Santos in the third inning.
+In three games with the Cubs, he was 2-for-9 (.222) with an RBI.